Compression Stockings for Pregnancy

 Well, it all relates to what is happening to your veins.
 During your first trimester your vein walls become more relaxed while at the same time, the volume of blood flowing through the veins is increasing.
 According to Jobst, the actual blood flow volume increases by as much as 45%.
 These two effects in combination make it difficult for the blood to flow back to the heart.

-This decrease in blood circulation is made worse by the fact that overall mobilization and activity is reduced during pregnancy, especially
+This decrease in blood circulation is made worse by the fact that overall mobilization and activity is reduced during pregnancy, especially in the last trimester.
+Increasing amounts of time are spent sitting or lying down which further reduces blood circulation.

-For these reasons, most pregnant women will at the very least experience some degree of
+For these reasons, most pregnant women will at the very least experience some degree of leg, ankle and feet swelling.
+The feeling of heaviness is very common and is the direct result of more blood in the legs.

 The other common effect this reduction in blood circulation has is developing varicose veins or spider veins.
 In fact, according to Sigvaris, 30% of women who are pregnant for the very first time and 55% of women who have had more than one pregnancy develop varicose veins.